 Get exclusive member benefits & effect social change.
 Join Today

-When you arrive, you will consume a drink with a thick, milkshake-like consistency that contains barium, a substance that will show up when taking X-rays.
-Always tell your physician if you think you may be allergic to radiologic contrast materials, such as iodine.
+When you arrive, you’ll consume a drink with a thick consistency that’s similar to a milkshake.
+The drink contains barium, a substance that will show up when taking X-rays.
+Always tell your doctor if you think you may be allergic to radiologic contrast materials.

 Your imaging technologist will take several images of you during the process.
 The images will show the barium moving through your digestive system.

-For adults the entire time for the test varies between 20 minutes to four hours.
+The time the test takes varies between 20 minutes to four hours.
 During this time, X-rays may be taken in sitting or standing positions to obtain different views of your body.
-You will be instructed to hold your breath and remain as still as possible while the X-rays are taken.
+You’ll be instructed to hold your breath and remain as still as possible while the X-rays are taken.

-After the test is over, drink plenty of fluids.
+After the test is over, drink plenty of fluids and foods high in fiber.
 This helps to keep the barium moving through your system.
 The barium can cause your stool to be lighter in color for 24 to 72 hours after the procedure.
-Unless your physician directs you otherwise, you can return to your normal diet following the test.
+Unless your doctor directs you otherwise, you can return to your normal diet following the test.